David S. Wishart: Biomolecular NMR

 Wishart began his research career in the field of protein NMR in the early 1990s, focusing on using NMR spectroscopy to characterize protein structure and protein denaturation.
 At the time, protein structural analysis by NMR required hundreds of hours of manual data analysis and data tabulation.
-In an effort to accelerate the process, Wishart discovered an interesting trend with regard to how the NMR chemical shifts of amino acid residues changed systematically with regard to their secondary structure.
+In an effort to accelerate the process, Wishart discovered a trend with regard to how the NMR chemical shifts of amino acid residues changed systematically with regard to their secondary structure.
 He proceeded to develop a technique, called the chemical shift index, also known as CSI, that used a set of simple rules and simple chemical shift tables that allowed scientists to directly use protein chemical shift assignments to rapidly determine the type and location of protein secondary structures in proteins in just seconds.
 Subsequently, Wishart showed how NMR chemical shifts could be used to easily and rapidly measure protein flexibility via the random coil index or RCI.
 Later, he showed how it was possible to use chemical shifts to determine protein backbone torsion angles with a program called PREDITOR.
 Wishart also determined how chemical shifts could be used to measure residue accessible surface area, and to identify super secondary structure elements.
 To further extend this work, Wishart developed innovative methods to determine the 3D structure of proteins using a technique called chemical shift threading with programs such as GeNMR, CS23D and E-Thrifty.
 To help compare and assess existing protein NMR structures, Wishart also developed methods to accurately predict protein chemical shifts from 3D coordinates using programs such as ShiftX and ShiftX2.
 At the same time he also developed methods to re-reference incorrectly assigned protein chemical shifts using programs such as SHIFTCOR and PANAV.
 These programs were used to help create protein NMR databases such as RefDB that contain 1000s of re-referenced chemical shifts.
 Wishart's papers describing these NMR methods have been cited more than 15,000 times and are now considered to be foundational techniques for much of modern protein NMR.